 How can I monitor my blue light exposure?

-1. Avoid your devices before bedtime
+1. Avoid using your device before bedtime

-Blue light can affect your sleep pattern so it is advisable that you avoid using your devices 2 to 3 hours before going to sleep.
+Blue light can affect your sleep pattern, so it is advisable that you avoid using your devices 2 to 3 hours before going to sleep.
 It’s also best to keep a TV out of your bedroom.

 2. Install blue light apps

 In recent years, more and more blue light apps have become available for electronic devices and these apps help to reduce the amount of blue light being emitted from the devices they are installed on.
 Additionally, your phone should also have a blue-light setting.

 Antioxidants help to protect the skin from the damaging effects of free radicals.
 Antioxidants such as vitamin A, C, and E can help prevent blue light damage, so it’s best to invest in a broad-spectrum sunscreen loaded with antioxidants.

 It’s also important to take regular breaks from your screen.
 Yes, you need your device to do your work and stay in touch with friends and family.
 There’s no reason why you should spend all day on them.
 Rather: